Pureblueessentialsorg/pureblueessentials.com.au/content/_index.md

 lastmod: 2020-04-17T12:18:10+00:00
 date: 2020-04-17T12:18:10+00:00
 title: Home
-description: The essentials to optimise your health, hand made from natural ingredients
+description: Australia's premier essential oils supplier direct to the public.
+The essentials to optimise your health, hand made from natural ingredients.
+All oils hand blended and bottled in Australia in the Bega Valley.
 images:
   - adobestock_107111601.jpeg
   - blue-ge8138b870_1280.jpg